microsoft/evodiff/README.md

 # EvoDiff

 ### Description
-In this work, we exploit sequence as the universal design space for proteins to develop a general-purpose deep learning framework for controllable protein generation.
-We introduce a diffusion modeling framework, EvoDiff, that combines evolutionary-scale data with the distinct conditioning capabilities of diffusion models to achieve controllable protein design in sequence space alone.
-EvoDiff generates high-fidelity, diverse, and structurally-plausible proteins that fully cover natural sequence and functional space.
-By operating in the universal protein design space, EvoDiff can generate disordered regions and scaffold functional structural motifs without any explicit structural information.
-We envision that EvoDiff will expand capabilities in protein engineering beyond the structure-function paradigm towards programmable, sequence-first design.
+In this work, we introduce a general-purpose diffusion framework, EvoDiff, that combines evolutionary-scale data with the distinct conditioning capabilities of diffusion models for controllable protein generation in sequence space.
+EvoDiff generates high-fidelity, diverse, and structurally-plausible proteins that cover natural sequence and functional space.
+Critically, EvoDiff can generate proteins inaccessible to structure-based models, such as those with disordered regions, while maintaining the ability to design scaffolds for functional structural motifs, demonstrating the universality of our sequence-based formulation.
+We envision that EvoDiff will expand capabilities in protein engineering beyond the structure-function paradigm toward programmable, sequence-first design.

 We evaluate our sequence and MSA models – EvoDiff-Seq and EvoDiff-MSA, respectively – across a range of generation tasks to demonstrate their power for controllable protein design.
+Below, we provide documentation for running our models.

 ----